mark-bennett-uk/zx-spectrum-screen-creator/README.md

 To use the software, download all the files into a folder on your computer and open the zxscreen.html file in your browser.

+There are several json files included that are screens and character sets created during testing, use the import options to see what can be created with this project.

 Screen

 The screen area represents the Spectrum display and is surrounded by a narrow border that represents the Spectrum border.
 Above the screen, the character position of the mouse is displayed as X and Y coordinates along with that position's character, ink, paper, bright and flash attributes.